-Nina Hansen is head of the family department.
+Nina Hansen is head of the Family Department.
 Her focus is on complex children’s law matters often with an international element.
-She is praised for her “tactical genius” and her “visionary support” for her clients and also her team.
+She is praised for her “tactical genius” and her “visionary support” for her clients and for her team.
 Her vast experience and knowledge both of domestic children’s law and international family law mean that she is known for guiding her client through the vagaries of the interlocking legal systems.

 Nina specialises in representing those caught up in cases with complex factual or legal issues (or both); including child abduction, international relocation, adoption as well as cases involving allegations of sexual abuse, intractable contact disputes, alienation, radicalisation, factitious illness and non-accidental injury or death.
 Often her cases involve Social Services and care proceedings.
 Nina has conducted cases at every level of Court including the Supreme Court and the European Court of Justice.
 Nina regularly conducts her own advocacy.